-David is available for guest speaking, webinar, podcast, and authorship opportunities.
+David is available for guest blogging, podcasting, webinars, and speaking engagements.
 To request David, contact Build.

 Before joining Build Consulting, David Deal was the founder and CEO of Community IT Innovators, which provides technology guidance and services to nonprofits in the DC metropolitan area.
 David guided Community IT from a start-up to an established employee-owned company with more than 60 staff members, serving 1,000 nonprofits.
 He personally worked with over 100 nonprofits to provide everything from hands-on application development and network engineering to technology strategy and guidance.

 In 2009, David co-founded Virsant, a company providing “green IT” consulting and solutions to corporate, higher ed, government, and nonprofit clients, and served as Virsant’s Chair.
 In 2006, he co-founded the Sustainable Business Network of Washington, a nonprofit designed to promote triple-bottom line business practices in the DC Metro area.

 David graduated magna cum laude from Duke University with a major in Mechanical Engineering and Materials Science.
 In 2010 he completed the Entrepreneurial Masters certificate program sponsored by the MIT Enterprise Forum and the Entrepreneur’s Organization, a selective program for 60 leaders of fast-growing companies around the world.